mglodack/docs/source/articles/Troubleshooting/Cant-find-gems-to-install-them.html.markdown

+---
+title: Can't find gems to install them
+tags: build error
+category: Troubleshooting
+---

-## Can't find gems to install them
+# Can't find gems to install them

 Sometimes you might see errors like the following: